Skip to main content

 Regions

-Use lower-case components separated by hyphens.
+The region format uses lower-case components separated by hyphens.

 PartExampleMeaning